-A tax filer who filed an income tax return with tax authorities not mentioned above, i.e. a foreign tax authority, and who indicates that he or she is unable to obtain the tax account information free of charge, must provide our office with documentation that the tax authority charges a fee to obtain that information, along with a signed copy of his or her income tax return that was filed with the relevant tax authority.
+A tax filer who filed an income tax return with tax authorities not mentioned above, (i.e. a foreign tax authority, and who indicates that he or she is unable to obtain the tax account information free of charge), must provide our office with documentation that the tax authority charges a fee to obtain that information, along with a translated, signed copy of their income tax return that was filed with the relevant tax authority, converted to US Dollars.

 Verification Frequently Asked Questions

 Why has my information been selected for verification?

 There are several reasons for being selected for verification.
 The following are the most common:

 - The data on the FAFSA application appears to be discrepant

 - The FAFSA application contains estimated or assumed information

 How do I tell if I am dependent or independent?

 Your answers to questions on the FAFSA form determine whether you are considered a dependent or independent student.

 Not living with parents or not being claimed by them on tax forms does not make you an independent student for purposes of applying for federal student aid.